-

 Prepare oatmeal, risotto, polenta and more in this exceptional saucier.
 A heavy-gauge anodized aluminum exterior provides durability and even heat distribution, while the stainless steel base makes it compatible with all stove types, including induction....

-Pros: easy to use, heat disbursement, good for sauces and soups
+Pros: great size, easy to use, good for sauces

 For ultimate performance and modern elegance, equip the kitchen with a Hestan CopperBond Induction Copper Saucier.
 It’s constructed from five layers of 18/10 stainless steel and a 100% copper core for quick, even heating and exceptional temperature control....